4eJIoBek1/Jpegli-gui/README.md

 ## Auto-Optimize

 Though author of original Python-based GUI says, that their auto-optimize method does it's work without perceptible visual quality loss, it's not completely true.
 The method is really saves details, but may harm noises or noisy-like details, which are, though, noticeable if you're like to zoom your photos.
 So, if you want to save almost all details, use 95% quality.
-If You don't care about details much, auto-optimize will do it's work fine for you.
+If You don't care about details much, auto-optimize will do it's work fine for you (and files will be about 2 times smaller, than 95% quality).
 Here's showcase:

 <img width="765" height="192" alt="jpegli compression methods showcase" src="https://github.com/user-attachments/assets/20a9015d-4e8b-4e45-b460-0bdfd912ba96" />